Kaikhenet II

-Kaikhenet (II) bears in his tomb a high number of titles.
-He was overseer of commissions that was the main title for a local governor in the Fifth Dynasty.
+Kaikhenet II bears in his tomb a high number of titles.
+He was overseer of commissions that was the main title for a Nomarch in the Fifth Dynasty.
 He was overseer of the king's people, overseer of the phyles of Upper Egypt and overseer of all work in the middle provinces of Upper Egypt.
 The latter three titles indicate that he was heavily involved in labour organisation in his province but also in the neighbouring provinces.
-Kaikhenet (II) was also king's son (of his body).
+Kaikhenet II was also king's son (of his body).
 The title king's son and king's daughter for his wife were at one point chiseled out.
 The reason for that is unknown.

 The tomb of Kaikhenet is cut into the rock.
 It is formed of a gangway in the shape of an U, leaving a rectangular block of rock between the U-shaped gangway.
 This rock cut block formed some kind of mastaba.
 The mastaba is about 10 meters long and about 4 meters wide.
 The gangway is mainly decorated on both sides of the long gallery that is formed at the backside of the mastaba.
 The false doors are cut into the mastaba on its east side.
 The decoration of Kaikhenet's tomb is carved as relief into the rockcut gangway.
 The depictions show Kaikhenet and his family and servant.
 There are offering bearers and depictions of ships.